filefog/filefog/README.md

 *Parameters*
 -  `identifier {String}` Depending on the service,this should either be the path of the folder or the identifier for the folder.
 -  `options {Object}` (optional) one or more of the options below:
+    - `raw_response {Boolean}` Specifies if the raw response from the cloud service should be returned, or if response transformation should occur _default false_

 *Returns*
    `{Promise}` A promise that will successfully resolve into an `Object` with the following parameters

 ##`client.Search(query, options) `
+__TODO:__ This method has not been implemented yet.
 Used to find files and folders that match a query term

 *Parameters*
 -  `query {String}` The string to search for; can be matched against item names, descriptions, text content of a file.
 Depends on the cloud service.
 -  `options {Object}` (optional) one or more of the options below:
+    - `raw_response {Boolean}` Specifies if the raw response from the cloud service should be returned, or if response transformation should occur _default false_

 *Returns*
    `{Promise}` A promise that will successfully resolve into an `Object` with the following parameters

 # TODO's
+- Search method
+- Update method
 - state - built-in state antiforgery token support.
 - transforms